Pathologists are responsible for making 70% of all diagnoses.

 - Manual dexterity, practical skills and a good eye for detail

-- Able to work independently in a proactive and self-directed manner
+- Able to work independently in an efficient and proactive manner

 Histopathology Training in England and Wales

 Histopathology is currently a run-through (ST1 to ST6) training programme and is available for entry after completion of the Foundation Programme.
-The ST1 entry Person Specification can be found here.
+The ST1 entry Person Specification can be found on the Royal College of Pathology webpage RCPATH

-Recruitment is run nationally every December by the London Shared Services Recruitment Department.
-Successful applicants joining the specialty will follow the Royal College of Pathologist’s Histopathology Curriculum 2015 which sets the expected syllabus as well as required assessments and work load case numbers.
+Recruitment is run nationally every December.
+Please refer to the Royal College of Pathologists webpage for more details RCPath .
+Successful applicants joining the specialty, will follow the Royal College of Pathologist’s Histopathology Curriculum 2015 which sets the expected syllabus as well as required assessments and work load case numbers.
 All trainees undergo the ARCP process.

 Year One Specialty Trainees (ST1s) enter Stage A of the programme.
 This is an intense year of basic training in all areas of cellular pathology and culminates in an end of year assessment (Stage A Examination).
 Stage B of training takes place in year 2-3 with the focus on achieving the FRCPath Part 1 Exam.

 Stage C training takes place during ST3-4 whereby trainees focus on achieving the FRCPath Part 2 Exam, thereby obtaining the status of Fellow of the Royal College of Pathologists.
 Stage C allows trainees to continue with general histopathology or peruse subspecialisation in neuropathology, paediatric/perinatal pathology, cytopathology or forensic pathology.
-Those trainees in Stage C who wish to continue in general histopathology may opt to sit further exams in cervical cytopathology and autopsy practice if they wish to continue these into consultancy.
+Those trainees in Stage C who wish to continue in general histopathology may opt to sit further exams in cervical cytopathology and autopsy practice if they wish to continue these as a consultant.

 Stage D (ST5+) is the final stage of training before CCT during which histopathology trainees may wish to peruse special interests in particular subspecialties.